 - Processing fee of $100.00 will be assessed (cash/check only).

 To register as a contractor with the Town of Davie Building Division provide the following:

 You may email these items to [email protected] or fax to 954-797-1086

 - State License or Broward County Certificate of Competency

 - Occupational License (Business Tax Receipt)

 - Workman’s Compensation

-An escrow account can be set up with a signed and notarized letter of withdrawal authorization from the general contractor or project manager and cash or check for the deposit.
+An escrow account can be set up with a signed and notarized letter of withdrawal authorization from the general contractor or project manager and check for the deposit.